ulflulfl/homeautomation/Sensirion_SCD41.md

 Detailed instructions for the FRC procedure can be found in the SCD41 datasheet at section 3.7.1: "perform_forced_recalibration"

-TODO: I'm curious what the effects of a proper "fresh air FRC" later on will be.
+TODO: I'm curious what the effects of a proper "fresh air FRC" will be - I may try that after winter time ...

 -------------------------